 Ask anyone to use hair rollers and they'll physically recoil.
 They seem dated and needless when we have the technology of curling tongs, but there are two big reasons that is wrong.
 Firstly, for anyone with fine hair, a few heated rollers around the hairline and on top of the head can work wonders in the mornings while you're applying your makeup.
 Even if you don't have fine hair, they can fake the look of a blow-dry without the need for an inconvenient hair appointment.

 Secondly, curly hair is back.
 And those long foam rollers can create a very impressive '80s curl without the damage of a heated tool.

 Want to master the art and become a high (hair) roller?
-Yeah, us too, which is why we called on Tresemmé UK hair ambassador Aaron Carlo to find out how to use hair rollers (because it's pretty much a lost art, thanks to curling tongs).
+Yeah, us too, which is why we called on Tresemmé UK hair ambassador Aaron Carlo, Shelly Aguirre, Stylist at Maxine Salon in Chicago, and celebrity hairstylist and newly-minted YouTube millionaire Annagjid “Kee” Taylor to find out how to use hair rollers (because it's pretty much a lost art, thanks to curling irons).

 Keep scrolling for everything you need to know about using hair rollers.

 "Long foam rollers were originally called Molton Browners—they're for tighter curls or tighter waves, depending on how they're wound.
 You can apply them to towel-dried hair and sleep in them—as the hair dries, the curl will set," explains Carlo.

 "Foam rollers have a very easy design for clients to use on their own.
 The clip to secure them is attached to the roller so some clients will have an easier time.
 The bigger the roller, the bouncier the hair, the smaller the roller, the more tight the curls will be," adds Aguirre.